 The program in which the student is enrolled will work collaboratively with the student to identify and arrange appropriate clinical experiences, with or without reasonable accommodation, as necessary.
-If reasonable accommodations are required in the clinical setting for both on-campus and off-campus clinical assignments, the faculty responsible for the clinical course will work with the student and Student Accessibility Services to communicate those needs to the clinical site.
+If reasonable accommodations are required in the clinical setting for both on-campus and off-campus clinical assignments, this information should be shared by the student after meeting with SAS as far in advance as possible in the semester before the clinical placement occurs.
+The faculty director of clinical education and/or externship coordinator will work with the student and Student Accessibility Services to communicate those needs to the clinical site.
 The availability of a specific site or clinical experience is at the discretion of the clinical site.